Learn / Guides / Feedback guide

 With user feedback, you can.

 Read on to find out what user feedback is, why you need it to improve the user experience (UX), and how it gives you deeper insights into user behavior.
+And that’s just an introduction—continue exploring the other chapters in this guide for more tips on collecting, analyzing, and implementing changes based on user feedback.

 What is user feedback?